 Table Of Contents

 Any aspiring product owner looking to build a great software product could be forgiven for feeling overwhelmed.
 A quick Google search turns up a lot of conflicting, dated examples for a product requirements document.
-People used to follow the Waterfall instead of Agile and define everything their software would do at the outset (think bloated Use Cases and UML diagrams).
+People used to follow Waterfall model and define everything their software would do at the outset (think bloated Use Cases and UML diagrams).

 We don’t want to waste precious time trying to define every possible thing your software will do and frankly, no one likes writing (or reading) a verbose product requirements document.